 - returned and driven along the Draa Valley, via Oulad Othmane – Ksar Tissergat – Zagora

-Camel Desert Trek – Traverse from Zagora to M’Hamid (4 days)
+Camel Desert Trek – Camel Desert Trek from Zagora to M’Hamid (4 days) –

 - Day 1: hike & ride in the Jbel Bani Mountains, via Faija Plateau – Col Oum Laachar Pass – Oued Lemhassa Valley – near Tighrghrin Oasis; camp near the well.